 Captain Arthur Forbes-Robertson (1834-1863) sent it home to his mother around 1863.
 According to a surviving note provided by Arthur to his mother, this pendant and the jade vase were removed by him from the Summer Palace in October 1860.

-The second item from the Summer Palace is a rare Imperial pale green jade archaistic hanging vase and cover, 18th century, estimated to sell for £40,000 to £80,000.Of archaic form and design it is flanked by a pair of loop handles attached to the loops at either end of the swinging overhead arched handle, each side finely carved with a taotie mask with vertical notched flanges in the center and on the sides beneath a band of mythical beasts, the cover surmounted by an oval finial, similarly decorated with flanges and stylised scrolls, the jade is of greenish white tone.
+The second item from the Summer Palace is a rare Imperial pale green jade archaistic hanging vase and cover, 18th century, estimated to sell for £40,000 to £80,000.Of archaic form and design it is flanked by a pair of loop handles attached to the loops at either end of the swinging overhead arched handle, each side finely carved with a taotie mask with vertical notched flanges in the centre and on the sides beneath a band of mythical beasts, the cover surmounted by an oval finial, similarly decorated with flanges and stylised scrolls, the jade is of greenish white tone.

 Arthur Forbes-Robertson was born at his family's Hampshire home in 1834 and joined the 67th Foot (the South Hampshires) as an Ensign on 20th October 1854.
 Whether or not he was inspired to enlist by the prevailing War with Russia is conjecture but, in the event, the men of the 67th were not sent to the Crimea and remained either at their depot in England or in Trinidad where some companies were garrisoned.
 It is unclear which option applied to young Arthur Forbes-Robertson but, wherever he was stationed, his training had progressed sufficiently well for him to be promoted Lieutenant a year later, on 30th October 1855.
 By 1858, Forbes-Robertson was with his regiment in the East Indies until, as a result of the escalating crisis in China, they were ordered there in September.
-Serving throughout the subsequent operations to capture Beijing, including the spirited action at Sin-ho, the taking of Tangku, and the storming of the (Inner) Taku Fort, Forbes-Robertson was then selected to be one of the officers who, with men under their command, formed part of the Guard of Honor for Lord Elgin, the British plenipotentiary, at the formal signing of the peace treaty which ended hostilities on 24th October (1860).
+Serving throughout the subsequent operations to capture Beijing, including the spirited action at Sin-ho, the taking of Tangku, and the storming of the (Inner) Taku Fort, Forbes-Robertson was then selected to be one of the officers who, with men under their command, formed part of the Guard of Honour for Lord Elgin, the British plenipotentiary, at the formal signing of the peace treaty which ended hostilities on 24th October (1860).
 Between that date and 7th November, when the regiment marched out of Beijing, it is recorded that "some British officers and men (of the 67th) had made their way to the Summer Palace in hopes of securing some of the spoil before the French took everything" and it is clear from family records that Arthur Forbes-Robertson was one of their number.

 Whilst most of the China expeditionary force either returned home or were despatched to other stations, the 67th was amongst those units which remained in occupation to ensure Chinese compliance in their treaty obligations.
 This occupation continued, in fact, for over three years, during which the 67th suffered more than its fair share of mortality rates thanks to the unhealthy summers and exceptionally cold winters.
 Sadly, Arthur Forbes-Robertson, by now promoted Captain (in July 1861), was one of these victims and he died of cholera in the Confucian Barracks at Shanghai, where the regiment was stationed, on 24th July 1863.